NareenAsad/NCEAC-HEC-GenAI-Projects/Developing a streamlit Application/README.md

 ## 📚 Learning Outcomes

-Through this project, you’ll learn:
+By working on this project, you will learn:

-* How to create interactive front-ends with Streamlit
+* How to build conversational UIs with Streamlit’s chat components
+* How to manage session state for persistent chat history
-* How to use Groq’s free LLM API
+* How to interact with Groq’s free LLM API
+* How to handle errors gracefully in your app
 * How to deploy Streamlit apps on Hugging Face Spaces

 ---

 ## ✨ Acknowledgments

-This project was developed as part of the **NCEAC–HEC Generative AI Training Program (Cohort 1)**, powered by **Pak Angels** and partners.
+This project is developed as part of the **NCEAC–HEC Generative AI Training Program (Cohort 1)** powered by **Pak Angels**.
-Special thanks to the instructors and organizers for enabling hands-on AI learning.
+Special thanks to the instructors and organizers for empowering hands-on AI learning.

 ---